StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 ### Perform long-running jobs using `screen`
-We discussed previously in the course how to run command after disconnecting from the terminal using `nohup` or `sbatch`.
-Sometimes however, these options are not applicable, if additional user input is required.
-This is the case when performing FTP/SFTP commands.
+We discussed previously in the course how to ensure that commands keep running after you disconnect from the terminal, by using `nohup` or `sbatch`.
+Sometimes however, these options are not applicable, for example if additional user input is required after executing a command.
+This may be the case when performing FTP/SFTP commands, since the program client will prompt the user for login credentials and the identity of the files that need transferring.

 To overcome this obstacle, run the `screen` command.
 A screen is akin to creating a separate Linux session that will remain running even when you disconnect.
 You may create multiple concurrent screen sessions and consequently we recommend that you give an easy-to-remember name to each one.